 If you don't fancy cutting woodwork or track or you don't have access to a competent installer, you can add installation to your order with us for a fixed price wherever you are.
 A small amount is paid as part of your order with the balance paid directly to the installer on completion.
 Installation is available anywhere in mainland UK, is subject to availability, includes any applicable extras you may have selected and will be undertaken by one of our exclusive installation partners.

 What space will your sliding wardrobe run in?

-We need to know the width and height of the opening you want to use for your sliding wardrobe (in mm) and this space will incorporate everything we supply to you including any casing / end panels.
+It is best if 2 people do this so you have someone to hold the other end of the tape and don't forget to take as many measurements as you can before typing in the smallest taken for opening width and the floor to ceiling height.
 You can directly type in the dimensions in mm and we recommend reviewing our measurement guide before you do this.
 There are 10mm in 1cm - to convert cm to mm add 0 to the end (233cm = 2330mm).

 Do you require casing?